kgitthoene/multi-linux-sephrasto-installer/README.md

 Doesn't work with Void Linux `x86_64-musl-20230628-xfce musl`. :sob:
 There seems to be no distribution of [PySide6](https://pypi.org/project/PySide6/) for [musl](https://www.musl-libc.org/). :confused:

+Tested with a fresh installed Xubuntu `22.04.3 LTS`.

 ### Usage